ArthurLCW/CodeResponseAnalysisScript/README.md

 ## Introduction

-This project consists of two parts:
+This project preprocesses and analyzes the data used in the research 'Do Comments and Expertise Still Matter?
+A Controlled Experiment on Programmers’ Adoption of AI-Generated Code'.
+It consists of two parts:

 1. Data Preprocessing:  Preprocess the raw data obtained from the Firebase Realtime Database.
 The scripts and raw data are presented in folder `\dataPreprocessing`.
 The scripts in the folder extract code written by participants, calculate the four types of code similarity metrics and trim the raw data from a JSON to a CSV file.
 2. Data Analysis: Analyze the trimmed data after data preprocessing.
 Data analysis is conducted via SPSS.
 You may see the results in folder `\dataAnalysis`